 As a general recommendation, newly planted trees should be watered with:

 - 1 inch of water per week for an optimal soil (that is, soil that is well-draining but not excessively so).

 - 2 inches for a sandy soil (where drainage is actually a little 'too good').

 - Less than 1 inch for a clay soil (which retains water well).

 Bradford Pear Tree Leaf Turning Yellow in Spring

 When you see leaves turning yellow during spring on a Bradford pear tree, it is always a good idea to rule out some kind of nutrient deficiency.
 For example, an iron deficiency in the soil causes chlorosis in plants.
-Have your soil tested by sending a soil sample in to your county extension.
+Get your soil tested by sending a sample into your county extension office.
 If you do not understand their findings or recommendations, they will be happy to explain—just ask.